AkariUeda/DLAforElsagate/README.md

 * The two folds in the training set used in the experiments.

 ### About Data Annotation
-Please note that we did not perform a mannual data annotation.
+Please note that we did not perform a manual data annotation.
 Videos downloaded from official channels (e.g., Disney Channel, Cartoon Network) were considered safe and those downloaded from channels considered Elsagate in the [r/Elsagate subreddit](https://www.reddit.com/r/ElsaGate/comments/6o6baf/what_is_elsagate/) were labeled as Elsagate.

-Thus, we are aware that we have some mistakes in the video labeling, mainly in the Elsagate class.

 # Methodology Pipeline